St Andrews museum wall graphics

 Vinyl graphics were applied to three walls in St Andrews University museum

 In early 2020, following extensive renovation and a change of name, St Andrews’ Wardlaw Museum prepared for opening.
-The museum’s newly built wing planned an exhibition with lots of vinyl graphics.
+The museum’s newly built wing planned an exhibition with an expanse of vinyl wall graphics.

 Philip Colbert’s ‘The Death of Marat & the Birth of the Lobster’ is a carnival of pop art and wild imagination.
 The artist’s iconic oil paintings feature everyday objects, together with a multi-coloured lobster.